hivie7510/VideoAnalysis/README.md

 # VideoAnalysis

+Update: 2025
+This was a test project that I am building with the Jetson Nano to try to detect my daughter during her soccer matches.
+The goal was to have it do object detection and tracking so that I could put a bounding box to extract the parts of the videos that she was in.
+The intent was to build highlights for college coaches.

+This was a Covid project.

 This is the sample code for the soccer tracking project

 This will initially be a montage of the concepts that I am learning as I try to realize this project